MicrosoftDocs/azure-docs/articles/marketplace/customer-dashboard.md

 - An **existing** customer has acquired one or more of your offers prior to the month selected.
 - A **churned** customer has canceled all offers previously purchased.
 Churned customers for VM offers are calculated as customers who didn’t show any VM usage for two days or more.
 Churned customers are represented in the negative axis in the Trend widget.

-Select the ellipsis (...) to copy the widget image, download aggregated widget data as .csv file, or download the image as a pdf.
+Select the ellipsis (...) to copy the widget image, download aggregated widget data as a .csv file, or download the image as a PDF.

 ### Customer growth trend including existing, new, and churned customers